 - WK Kellogg Foundation, Community Partnership Toolkit

 - National Diabetes Education Program Community Partnership Guide

 |Community-Based Participatory Research: A Partnership Approach for Public Health||1415 Washington Heights Ann Arbor, MI 48109||http://www.sitemaker.umich.edu/cbpr/home Phone: 734-615-9439Fax: 734-763-7976Email: firstname.lastname@example.org|

 |This is an excellent free resource using web-based training to develop skills and capacity in Community-Based Participatory Research.|

 Partnerships with Local Churches, Faith-Based Communities, & Spiritual Leaders

 Throughout the American Indian Healthy Eating Project, churches and spiritual leaders were identified as key partners for healthy eating and active living initiatives.
 Explore ways your local church(es) can help facilitate and partner on health initiatives.
 Share your vision and resources with local church partners.
 Encourage churches to join the Let’s Move!
 Faith and Communities campaign with the First Lady Michelle Obama.

-Rev. Mike Cummings of the Burnt Swamp Association in Robeson County is also a huge advocate for integrating health into churches.
+- Rev. Mike Cummings of the Burnt Swamp Association in Robeson County is a huge advocate for integrating health into churches.